pavelvodrazka/ctf-writeups/hackyeaster2018/challenges/egg04/README.md

 });
 ```

-Although it worked like a charm you still had to manually find and click all the matching images.
+Although it worked like a charm I still had to manually find and click all the matching images.

 Later I realized that I can identify cards by the anchor values in their URLs.
 The matching cards had anchor values `#card_${n}` and `#card_${n+1}`.
 It allowed me to write a new script which did all the work for me.
 It simply simulates clicking on matching cards by sending click requests in the right order.